MojTabaa4/NLP-Byte-Pair-Encoding-and-WordPiece-Tokenizer/README.md

 ## Conclusion

-In conclusion, BPE and WordPiece are two popular tokenization techniques used in NLP pipelines for text compression and improved model performance.
-While both techniques achieve similar results, BPE generally has a smaller vocabulary size and can lead to better model performance.
+BPE and WordPiece are two effective text compression techniques that can improve model performance by reducing the vocabulary size.
+While both techniques achieve similar results, BPE generally has a smaller vocabulary size and can lead to better model performance in some cases.